7 Best Letter Writing Apps For Writers 2023

 Google Docs is an ideal tool for collaboration

 If you need a program that allows multiple people to work on a document simultaneously, you must use Google Docs.
 Google Docs essentially places your letter on a webpage.
 Anyone with a link to the webpage (to whom you give permission) can access and edit the letter.
 Google Docs has several features that can help you write a beautiful letter.
-It is an excellent option if you want to add images and videos, and there are helpful templates you can use for your letter.
+It’s also an excellent option if you want to add images and videos to your letters.

 Pros: